Major snowstorm blankets U.S. Midwest, heads toward New England

-KANSAS CITY, Missouri A major winter storm headed northeast into the U.S. Great Lakes on Friday and threatened New England after blanketing states from Minnesota to Ohio with blinding snow, sleet and freezing rain.
+KANSAS CITY, Mo.
+Feb 22 A major winter storm headed northeast into the U.S. Great Lakes on Friday and threatened New England after blanketing states from Minnesota to Ohio with blinding snow, sleet and freezing rain.

 The storm dumped more than a foot (30.5 cm) of snow in Kansas on Thursday, forcing airports to cancel hundreds of flights and stranding motorists on highways.